moredip/blog.thepete.net/source/_posts/2012-06-09-the-birth-of-a-domain-object-in-ruby.markdown

 categories:
 ---

-Software designs doen't pop into existance fully formed.
-The evolve over time.
-In this post I'm going to show how a concept can grow from a lowly method parameter to an all-growed-up Domain Object.
+Software designs don't pop into existance fully formed.
+They evolve over time.
+In this post I'm going to show how a concept can grow from a simple method parameter to an all-growed-up Domain Object.

 ## Initial requirements